Piedmont Airlines

 Piedmont Airlines, Inc. (/ˈpiːdmɒnt/ PEED-mont) is an American regional airline headquartered at the Salisbury Regional Airport in Wicomico County, Maryland, near the city of Salisbury.
 The airline is a wholly owned subsidiary of the American Airlines Group and it is paid by fellow group member American Airlines to staff, operate and maintain aircraft used on American Eagle flights that are scheduled, marketed and sold by American Airlines.
 Piedmont also provides ground handling and customer service for airports in the northeastern and western United States.

 Piedmont operates a fleet consisting exclusively of Embraer ERJ 145 regional jet aircraft.
-Its main base is Philadelphia International Airport with an additional hub at Charlotte Douglas International Airport.
+Its main base is Charlotte Douglas International Airport with an additional hub at Philadelphia International Airport.
 The company has a team of more than 9,800 employees, operating flights to nearly 50 destinations.

 Started in 1961 as Henson Airlines, the airline was rebranded in 1993 to re-use the name of the 1948–1989 airline, Piedmont Airlines, one of the predecessors of today's American Airlines, to protect the trademark.